Persicaria virginiana (L.) Gaertn.

 Habitat - Rich, moist woods.

-Other info. - This species can be found throughout Missouri.
-It is easy to identify in the field becasue of its hairy ocrea, big, alternate leaves, and long inflorescences.
-The plant is very common in shaded, rich areas.
+Other info. - This species can be found throughout Missouri and the eastern half of the U.S. It is easy to identify in the field from its hairy ocrea, big, alternate leaves, and long inflorescences with well-spaced flowers.
+The plant is very common in moist, shaded areas.
+Tension in springlike tissues at the joint of the fruit stalk can shoot mature fruits up to 4 m.